 The EIR discussion in Section 4.4, Global Climate Change and Greenhouse Gas Emissions, substantiates that Project GHG emissions would not violate applicable Air Board (SCAQMD) thresholds; and further that the Project complies with or exceeds the regulations outlined in the Scoping Plan.
-Within the context of the Newhall Ranch decision, Project GHG emissions impacts are therefore substantiated to be less-than-significant and not cumulatively considerable.
+Within the context of the Newhall Ranch decision, the City Council hereby finds that Project GHG emissions impacts are therefore substantiated to be less-thansignificant and not cumulatively considerable.

-Based on the preceding, the potential for the Project to contribute considerably to greenhouse gas/global climate change impacts is considered less-than-significant.
+Based on the preceding, the City Council hereby finds that the potential for the Project to contribute considerably to greenhouse gas/global climate change impacts is considered less-than-significant.

 Noise.
-As discussed within Section 4.5 of the EIR, with application of mitigation, the Project's construction-source and stationary/area-source noise levels would not result in a substantial temporary periodic or permanent increase in ambient noise conditions compared to conditions without the Project.
+As discussed within Section 4.5 of the EIR, with application of mitigation, the City Council hereby finds that the Project's construction-source and stationary/area-source noise levels would not result in a substantial temporary periodic or permanent increase in ambient noise conditions compared to conditions without the Project.
 Additionally, Project construction-source noise and stationary/area-source in combination with ambient noise levels would not cause an exceedance of applicable noise thresholds.

-Cumulative vehicular-source noise impacts affecting City roadway corridors under General Plan Buildout conditions are comprehensively addressed in the City of Pomona General Plan Update EIR (July 2013), and are determined to be less-than-significant.
+Cumulative vehicular-source noise impacts affecting City roadway corridors under General Plan Buildout conditions are comprehensively addressed in the City of Pomona General Resolution No. 1901 S. White Ave.
+(ENV 8028-2017) Page 19 of 28

+Plan Update EIR (July 2013), and are determined to be less-than-significant.
 The Project land uses and development intensities are reduced when compared to development intensities anticipated under General Plan Update Buildout conditions.
 As a corollary, traffic and vehicular-source noise generated by the Project would be reduced when compared to the traffic and noise modeling prepared as part of the General Plan Update EIR.
-The Project's contribution to less-than-significant cumulative impacts identified in the General Plan EIR would be indiscernible and not cumulatively considerable.
+The City Council hereby finds that the Project's contribution to less-than-significant cumulative impacts identified in the General Plan EIR would be indiscernible and not cumulatively considerable.

-Based on the preceding, the Project's potential contributions to cumulative construction source and operational-source noise impacts is not considerable, and the cumulative effects of the Project would be less-than-significant.
+Based on the preceding, the City Council hereby finds that the Project's potential contributions to cumulative construction source and operational-source noise impacts is not considerable, and the cumulative effects of the Project would be less-than-significant.

 Population and Housing.
-As discussed in EIR Section 4.6, Population and Housing, the Project would not result in potentially significant population and housing impacts.
+As discussed in EIR Section 4.6, Population and Housing, the City Council hereby finds that the Project would not result in potentially significant population and housing impacts.
 The Project would result in population growth and housing demands no greater than would result from land uses and development envisioned under the City General Plan.
 The Project conforms to adopted projections for cumulative population, housing, and employment growth as well as the anticipated balance of these demographic elements within the City and the SCAG Region.
-On this basis, the Project's potential contribution to cumulative impacts affecting population and housing is not considerable, and the cumulative effects of the Project are less-than-significant.
+On this basis, the City Council hereby finds that the Project's potential contribution to cumulative impacts affecting population and housing is not considerable, and the cumulative effects of the Project are less-than-significant.